Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 Containers are in the first place a **software management instrument** to create a contained software
-installation: Files not spread over the system, better control of dependencies, and more:
+installation: Files not spread over the system, better control of dependencies, and when used to run services, an additional level of security:

 *   A very important reason to use containers on LUMI is **reducing the pressure on the file system** by software that accesses many thousands of small files (Python and R users, you know who we are talking about).